The Best Ivy League Schools For Engineering

 Ivy League acceptance rates are low: there’s no way to sugarcoat that fact.
 However, don't let statistics discourage you!
 The best thing you can do is put a lot of time and effort into crafting the perfect application.

 Ivy League engineering schools can be a great addition to your college list.
-These schools have the resources needed to ensure you get the comprehensive and advanced engineering training you need to succeed no matter where your career path takes you.
+These schools have the resources needed to ensure you get the comprehensive and advanced engineering training you need to succeed, no matter where your career path takes you.

 Cornell University is often considered the best Ivy League school for engineering, and it’s also the easiest to get into.
 However, any Ivy League school is a great place to earn your undergraduate degree.
-Before you apply, be sure to check program requirements and research if the school might be the right fit for you.
-Good luck!

 Subscribe to Our Newsletter